CampbellJGilpin/MovieLogger/docs/adr/0001-use-n-tier-architecture-pattern-in-a-monolith.md

 The application being built is called Movie Logger, and it is a web application for logging, reviewing and maintaining movies and movie collections.

-The application will be built and maintained my one person.
+The application will be built and maintained by one person.

 The priority is to move quickly toward a working MVP, while still building a codebase that is clean, testable, and maintainable.